ceph/ceph/doc/install/index.rst

 Installing Ceph
 ===============

 There are several different ways to install Ceph.
-Please choose the method that best suites your needs.
+Choose the method that best suites your needs.

 Recommended methods